dirkroorda/laf-fabric/docs/workbench.rst

 There are several ideas involved in compiling a LAF resource into something that is compact, fast loadable, and amenable to efficient computing.

 #.
-Replace everything by integers (nearly everything).
+Replace nodes and edges and regions by integers.
 #.
 Store relationships between integers in *arrays*, that is, Python arrays.
 #.
 Store relationships between integers and sets of integers also in *arrays*.
 #.
 Keep individual features separate.
+#.
+Compress data when writing it to disk.

 Explanation of these ideas
 --------------------------